Jubatian/rrpge-spec/specs/ropddump.rst

 accelerator operation over a display list which is the same time read for display).

+The high part may be used by implementations if they wish to pre-calculate the number of cycles after which a FIFO beam wait's condition will be fulfilled.
+If the beam wait condition can not ever be fulfilled, such implementations are allowed to either terminate the application or set the maximal possible cycle count here.

 0xD5C, Graphics FIFO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Graphics FIFO operations should be executed before modifying the ROPD data accordingly.
-The cycle requirements should be calculated as necessary (also including the operation of the Accelerator if triggered), and filled in 0xD55.
+The cycle requirements should be calculated as necessary (also including the operation of the Accelerator if triggered), and filled in 0xD54 and 0xD55.
 Then in the same "atomic" operation the Graphics FIFO's state (read pointer and if needed, the clearing of the started flag) should be updated and filled in.

+Note that the command & data words to store next in the FIFO must be maintained on the 0xEC6 and 0xEC7 areas respectively.
+In any loaded state however the contents of 0xEC7 (the data word) is irrelevant.

 0xD80, Kernel tasks